canonical/kafka-operator/docs/explanation/cryptography.md

 2. client certificates or CA (mTLS)
 3. OAuth Authentication using [Hydra](https://discourse.charmhub.io/t/how-to-connect-to-kafka-using-hydra-as-oidc-provider/14610) or [Google](https://discourse.charmhub.io/t/how-to-connect-to-kafka-using-google-as-oidc-provider/14611)

-When using SCRAM, usernames and passwords are stored in the KRaft controller metadata logs, in plaintext in configuration files on the broker and controller units, and in Juju secrets.
+When using SCRAM, usernames and passwords are stored in the KRaft controller metadata logs, in plain text in configuration files on the broker and controller units, and in Juju secrets.
 When using mTLS, client certificates provided to the Apache Kafka cluster via Juju secrets by related charms are stored in password-protected JKS truststores.